webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

   also returns a pass encoder who's `end` function automatically resolves the queries.

-* It's designed so if you use it wrong it will complain
+* It's designed so if you use it wrong it will complain.

 * It only handles 1 pass.